TommyWabg/Switch2Connect/README.md

 * **Dynamic Split & Merge System:** The  **Split** and **Merge** features allow you to detach combined Joy-cons into two individual controllers or combine single Joy-cons into one unified virtual gamepad without restarting.
 * **Vertical & Horizontal Hold Modes Switch (V/H):** Featuring V/H switch buttons, allowing users to toggle between Vertical (standard upright) and Horizontal (sideways) hold modes for single Joy-cons.
 * **Per-Joy-Con V/H Mode Persistence:** The application records and remembers whether each single Joy-Con is held vertically or horizontally.
 Layout preferences (Vertical or Horizontal) are dynamically mapped to each controller's Bluetooth MAC address and saved in `config.yaml`.
-* **Dual-Controller Gyro Selection (L/R Gyro):** When using a pair of Joy-cons as a single virtual controller, you can manually select which Joy-con (Left or Right) provides the motion data.
+* **Dual-Controller Gyro Selection (L/R Gyro):** When using a pair of Joy-Cons as a single virtual controller, you can manually select which Joy-con (Left or Right) provides the motion data.
 This allows for greater flexibility, letting you choose your preferred hand for gyro aiming or motion controls.
 * **Customizable Rumble Strength:** Adjusts vibration intensity from 0 to 10.
 * **Rumble Frequency Slider:** Selects the vibration frequency used for translated rumble output.
 * **Rumble Delay Configuration:** Adds a configurable delay in milliseconds for synchronizing vibration with game audio.
 * **Dual Rumble Mode Toggle:** Switches between Xbox-style translated rumble and Switch HD Rumble output.
   * Xbox Mode: Tailored for standard PC games to simulate dual-motor rumble by activating dynamic frequency scaling and high-frequency masking to mimic traditional gamepad motors.
-    * Strength 5 and Frequency 10 emulates the feel of a DualSense Edge controller.
+    * Strength 5 + Frequency 10 emulates the feel of a DualSense Edge controller.
-    * Strength 10 and Frequency 10 emulates the rumble of an Xbox Elite Series 1 Controller.
+    * Strength 10 + Frequency 10 emulates the rumble of an Xbox Elite Series 1 Controller.
   * Switch Mode: Mimics the native Switch HD Rumble (LRA) experience.
 It bypasses custom frequency scaling and masking, routing raw frequency data directly to the controller for a tighter, softer, and more detailed tactile feedback.
 Best suited for native Nintendo game emulations.
 * **Interactive Controller Identification:** Featuring a dedicated **Vibrate** button for each player slot.
 This allows for instant physical feedback, helping you quickly identify which Joy-Con belongs to which player in a multiplayer setup.
 * **Haptic & OS Integration:** Featuring rumble feedback (including a connection confirmation rumble) and mapping the Capture button to native Windows screenshots (`Win + PrtScn`).